-Art and Design KS2: Designing a portable bird hide
+Art and Design / DT KS2: Designing a portable bird hide

 Mechanical engineer Abbie Hutty helps a team of children to research, design and make a portable bird hide for children to use at a local nature reserve.